 There are many tools in Fibonacci trading but for the purpose of pullback trading, we will use the Fibonacci retracement tool.

-In order to trade Fibonacci pullbacks, we again need to spot a trend in either direction.
+In order to trade Fibonacci pullbacks, you again need to spot a trend in either direction.

-Once a trend has been spotted, we need to plot the Fibonacci retracement clicking from the left to right.
+Once a trend has been spotted, you need to plot the Fibonacci retracement clicking from the left to right.